-At Kitchens by Countryside, we work closely with Candlelight Cabinetry, a brand local to Western New York with amazing sustainability programs.
+At Kitchens by Oaks, we work closely with Candlelight Cabinetry, a brand local to Western New York with amazing sustainability programs.
 Their semi-custom cabinets are built to last a lifetime, plus the company offers the option to plant ten trees in your name in a national forest with every purchase.

 Trends to Watch in 2023

 While we don’t have a crystal ball to see the future, we do expect these up and coming interior design trends to take off in popularity this year.
 Whether it’s in response to an old trend fading away or reflecting a change in public values, there’s little doubt that these trends will be the next big thing.
 When planning your interior remodel, it might be wise to reference these styles to make sure that you’re future-proofing your home.

 Bold Colors and Textures

 More and more, gothic style design is making a comeback with a modern twist.
 Dark, moody wall colors with matching shades, furnishings, and fabrics in the same hue creates a striking image.
 Deep purple or green are especially popular.
 If darkness isn’t your thing, bold choices are being made in the countertops with the help of marble.
 Whether it be unique veining, a pop of color, or both, a detailed marble countertop can create the perfect focal point for your new bathroom or kitchen.